 Although going to Casaroro Falls is not easy due to the steep trails, a lot of travelers still go in for an adventure.
 Just to witness how gorgeous the waterfall is.
 The hike to the falls would take you at least 30-45 minutes.
 Expect to encounter boulders, rocks, and streams.
 But we can guarantee you that all the challenging trails would give you a rewarding view of the majestic Casaroro Falls.

 Height: Approximately 500 meters long

-An enchanting falls within Tineg Abra.
+An enchanting fall within Tineg Abra.
 Kaparkan Falls or Mulawin Falls deserves to be on every adventurer’s bucket list.
 It was nicknamed as “Terraces” waterfall because it resembles the Rice Terraces in Mountain Province.
 The majestic flow of the waters and the formation of the terraces are just breathtaking.
 However, it is highly recommended to go here during the rainy season.
 Locals say that there isn’t so much to see in the dry season.
-Given that reason, it is more challenging to reach the falls, especially when it’s raining, of course.
+For that reason, it is more challenging to reach the falls, especially when it’s raining, of course.
 If you’re planning to go here on a rainy day, we recommend you to bring waterproof clothes or bags, and of course water.
 Expect that the trails would be very challenging.
-But to see such wonderful view after the long trail?
-Really all worth it.
+But to see such a wonderful view after the long trail?
+All worth it.